mvysny/slf4j-handroid/README.md

 # slf4j-android upgraded

 Tired of slf4j-android not logging your debug messages?
-Tired of android logger hiding your UnknownHostException?
+Tired of android logger hiding your UnknownHostException or other exceptions not appearing?
 Use this instead of the built-in slf4j-android logger.

 ## Using with your project